-9. Other
+11. Other

 Mr. Boyd provided updates on the Highlands to Islands Subcommittee, which is expected to meet again in March.
-The first half of the Tumbling Creek / UNG Connector Trail is complete, and the second half will hopefully be open later this spring, if weather permits.
-Mr. Boyd received a question from Mr. Millwood about whether or not golf carts or motorized bicycles would be allowed, to which he responded that golf carts are currently not permitted on trail segments managed by Gainesville and Hall County.
-Mr. Boyd also received several questions about safety and routing, specifically about where the trail approaches Gainesville Square.
+The first half of the Tumbling Creek / UNG Connector Trail is complete, and the second half will hopefully be done later this spring, if weather permits.

-Mr. Boyd also provided updates on the McEver Road Subcommittee, which is currently exploring options for improving McEver Road south of Mundy Mill Road.
-Hall County is moving forward with a roundabout at Lights Ferry and McEver, and Flowery Branch is moving forward with a roundabout at Gaines Ferry and McEver.
-Mr. Boyd received a question from Ms. Jones regarding whether or not these planned roundabouts would include a traffic signal, to which Mr. Boyd responded that they would be typical roundabouts and would not include traffic signals.
+Mr. Boyd also provided updates on the McEver Road Subcommittee, which works to explore options for improving McEver Road south of Mundy Mill Road.
+Hall County is moving forward with a roundabout at Gaines Ferry and McEver, and Flowery Branch is moving forward with a roundabout at Lights Ferry and McEver.